PinkPantheress: Musical style

 The Guardians Michael Cragg described PinkPantheress's vocals as "sweet but unsettling", while Jon Caramanica of The New York Times wrote that she "sounds like she's flirting and aching all at once."
 Cat Zhang of Pitchfork called PinkPantheress's voice "angelic", "girlish", and "slight" and wrote that she was "one of the rare TikTok artists whose internet fame seems proportional to their potential".
 Felicity Martin of Dazed called her lyrics "sad" and "wistful".
 Writing for Nylon, Steffanee Wang called her music "a collage of sounds that fell [sic] simultaneously dated and contemporary", adding that listening to it "feels like being on the internet before social media was a thing".
 Insiders Kieran Press-Reynolds wrote that PinkPantheress gave up-tempo electronic music genres like drum and bass an "introspective, romantic bedroom sound" with her "hushed" vocals.

+PinkPantheress told The Hollywood Reporter that she wants to be taken more seriously in the music industry.
+She said that she believes "people are less willing to listen to electronic music that is made by a Black woman".
+She acknowledged the influence of her British heritage on her music, saying "Every time I’ve tried to lean into a more American sound, it ends up being a song that I don’t necessarily think reflects my personal tastes as much as when I lean into being British."

+Performance

+In her early career, PinkPantheress would walk onto the stage at live shows with a purse in hand in order to make her feel comfortable performing and counter stage fright.

 Personal life

 Walker has discussed experiencing body dysmorphia from a young age.
-She also suffers from gradual hearing loss, which initially began as tinnitus, from exposure to loud music and microphone feedback.
+She also has hearing loss, which initially began as tinnitus, from exposure to loud microphone feedback.
 She reported being 80% deaf in her right ear in 2022 and has described voices as sounding "mostly like bass".
-On 22 July 2025, Walker received an honorary doctorate in Music from the University of Kent.
+Walker has spoken about her struggles with OCD.
+She has been diagnosed with primarily obsessional obsessive–compulsive disorder.